 School of Medicine

-Associate Professor of Health Research and Policy (Biostatistics) and of Statistics
+Associate Professor of Biomedical Data Science and of Statistics

 Current Research and Scholarly Interests Statistical models and reasoning are key to our understanding of the genetic basis of human traits.
 Modern high-throughput technology presents us with new opportunities and challenges.
 We develop statistical approaches for high dimensional data in the attempt of improving our understanding of the molecular basis of health related traits.